Back to main page

 Work on the printouts while you analyze the data/watch the video on your computer.
 When

-Due Date: In class on Wednesday, November 28
+Due Date: In class on Wednesday, May 1, no exceptions

 RESEARCH REPORT 02:

 As you saw in research assignment 1, the U.S. Census produces data on many aspects of American life, including employment and crime.
 This assignment asks you to do some more detailed data mining of the U.S. Census "Statistical Abstracts of the U.S., 2012", a compilation of statistics that tells us about trends in various activities and behaviors of people in the United States.
-Following the instructions provided in the links below, you will complete the data mining, fill in the tables for each part and then, in three separate writing reflections, discuss how the data fits the hypotheses which you are testing.
+Also useful in studying formal American negative deviance (crime) is the "Bureau of Justice Statistics."
+Following the instructions provided in the links below, you will complete the data mining, fill in the tables for each part and then, in three separate writing reflections discuss how the data fits the hypotheses which you are testing.

 Download the following assignment and report sheets:

 Assignment Instructions: SOCI 101 - Research Assignment 2 - U.S. Crime and Deterrence

 Research Report Sheet (Microsoft Word fillable form): Research Report Sheet - Word

 - or use - Research Report Sheet (PDF fillable form): Research Report Sheet - PDF

 You need only turn in one of the Research Report Sheet formats.